 The $75,000 required bond amount can mean high premiums for some brokers, though brokers should take advantage of the approaching renewal dates to see if they can qualify for a better bond premium.
 Maybe there weren’t any claims on your surety bond in the past few years, or maybe you moved to a different state—these can both result in a lower bond premium!
 Years of business experience and a solid financial background can also contribute to a lower premium.

 The team at SuretyBonds.com has created several helpful resources for freight brokers, including information about how to get the best rate for your surety bond.
-Visit our dedicated freight broker bond page and check out these resources on the Surety Bond Insider:
+Visit our dedicated freight broker bond page, and check out these additional Surety Bond Insider articles for more information.